davidvanegas7/flashcards/README.md

 3. Run `npm install` to install the dependencies.
 4. Clone the .env configuration file and configure your environment accordingly.
 5. Run `php artisan migrate` to create the database tables.
+6. Run `npm run build` to create the js and css of the project.
-6. Run `php artisan serve` to start the server.
+7. Run `php artisan serve` to start the server.

 ## Updates:
 * [X] ~~*Update the welcome view and login/register*~~ [2025-02-13]